 Make a list of some of your accomplishments in your current situation.
 If you don’t feel good about your contributions, you will take the criticism harder.

 Whenever you are feeling down or unjustly criticized, take a long and loving look at that list.
-Remember that you’ve made significant impact on your work environment and that all the negativity flowing around you does not accurately represent your accomplishments.
+Remember that you’ve made a significant impact on your work environment and that all the negativity flowing around you does not accurately represent your accomplishments.
 The right attitude will help you become more resilient.

 TIP: Writing stuff down helps you to visualize, so keep paper and pen handy.
 Typing your list out on a computer does not satisfy the brain’s need for visualization.
 Remember projects that have gone well, people you have helped out, or prospects who were happy with your services.